metzgerjoel14/metzgerjoel.github.io/README.md

         <div class="project">
             <h3>Blockout Basic Area Structure</h3>
-            <p>This was my favorite part of the project, I really enjoyed blocking out the structure of the lab and designing its archtecture from scratch.
+            <p>This was my favorite part of the project, I really enjoyed blocking out the structure of the lab and designing its architecture from scratch.
 Overall I enjoyed the actors more than I did the interaction or coding, mainly because it was more artistic in my opinion.</p>
         </div>

         <div class="project">